davidrhoden/davidrhoden-basic-netlify/notes/notes-nov-8-2024.md

 You won't like the answer.
 It is makeup, of course, but the wounded people and the bodies are so realistic and believable.
 I fear some of the actors (mainly Dover townspeople, not professionals) had nightmares or PTSD from being in it.

 Trey asked me how it compared to [_The Day After_](/timeline/i-saw-the-day-after-on-tv/). _The Day After_ left a permanent mark on me; I think everyone my age has some background fear of nuclear conflict.
 But it had a hopeful ending, and just the way it was made, it was easy to back up and say "hey, this is just a movie".
 There's really no political propagandizing I can see in _The War Game_.
 There's no "If we stick together we can get through this", instead there are firing squads of cops to deal with "looters" (survivors).
-It's awful even after the bombs stop falling.
+It's awful long after the bombs stop falling.

 [You can watch _The War Game_ for free on the Internet Archive.](https://archive.org/details/TheWarGame_201405)